curvegrid/go-ethereum-wiki/Command-Line-Options.md

 ```

-Note that the default for datadir is platform-specific, "/$HOME/Library/Ethereum" is the pattern for MacOS.
+Note that the default for datadir is platform-specific.
+See [backup & restore](https://github.com/ethereum/go-ethereum/wiki/Backup-&-restore) for more information.

 ## Examples